aciq/pscomplete/README.md

 ## features

 - Search with regex (`^<start>.*<filter>`)
-- Absolutely zero customization (for now)
-- Written in F# (nice)
-- Performant (handles tens of thousands of completions without breaking a sweat)
+- Performant up to tens of thousands of completions
 - Press Tab again to immediately select the next parameter (useful for switches)
 - Press Enter to finish command